gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 1. `install` - install any dependencies required
 2. `script` - run the build script

-You can complete a basic work with above minimal life cycle.
+You can complete basic work with the above minimal life cycle.
 Besides, Travis CI affords some phases that allow users to insert custom commands.

 <div class = "post-note info">
   <div class = "header"></div>